Merck/CEEDesigns.jl/docs/src/tutorials/GenerativeDesigns.md

 In this experimental setup, we aim to maximize the value of experimental evidence, adjusted for the incurred experimental costs.

-For this purpose, we need to specify a function that quantifies the 'value' of decision-process making state, modeled as a tuple of experimental evidence and costs.
+For this purpose, we need to specify a function that quantifies the "value" of decision-process making state, modeled as a tuple of experimental evidence and costs.

 ````@example GenerativeDesigns
 value = function (evidence, (monetary_cost, execution_time))